sponk-eu/angular-slideables/README.md

 Link to the library in your index (or require.js), and add 'angularSlideables' to your app modules.

 No CSS is necessary.
-Add the ìslideableî class to any hidden, slideable content.
+Add the ‚Äúslideable‚Äù class to any hidden, slideable content.
 Add a slide-toggle attribute to any trigger.

 This directive currently only works on single targetted IDs.
-Iíll expand it to cover classes if thereís demand.
+I‚Äôll expand it to cover classes if there‚Äôs demand.

+===

+Bower:
+`bower install angular-slideables --save`

+NPM
+`npm install angular-slideables`

 EXAMPLES: